linway035/linway035/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently participating Web Development program
+- 🔭 I’m currently participating Web Development program.
 - 🌱 I’m currently learning backend web development with Node.js and Express.
-- ⚡ Interested in data analysis and database design.
+- ⚡ Highly motivated and enthusiastic, aspiring to excel in the field of data-driven insights, with a passion for data-related domains.